 It's not unusual to see camels or mules in Cairo, even today with so many modern changes:

 I've seen water buffalo in Cambodia and Vietnam, but I never expected to see one in Egypt:

 I'm always fascinated by the women who keep their faces covered.
-Here
+Here are two goat herders:

-of Luxor, Edfu and Philae, but in the end the most interesting sights we saw were the people, the descendants of those who built the ancient wonders.
+We originally went to Egypt to see the pyramids and the fantastic cities of Luxor, Edfu and Philae, but in the end the most interesting sights we saw were the people, the descendants of those who built the ancient wonders.